 We are always looking at ways we can help meet the needs of people in our community.
 The PATH program allows us to get out into the community and directly work with individuals that are homeless or are in imminent danger of becoming homeless.
-Not all people struggling with homelessness seek out Emergency Shelter services, PATH is a way we can still help those families and individual, and we are grateful to be a part of it.
+Not all people struggling with homelessness seek out Emergency Shelter services, PATH is a way we can still help those families and individuals, and we are grateful to be a part of the statewide PATH program.

 Here are some details: